fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 scholarship to have confidence in their decision to pursue them, and for those who are uncertain to think about it again.
-This helps to alleviate the rampant problem of scholars breaking their bonds, which not only is unfair for those who needed them and were denied the opportunity, but also wastes time and money for both them and the government.
+This helps to alleviate the rampant problem of scholars breaking their bonds, which not only is unfair for those who needed them and were denied the opportunity to study overseas, but wastes both their and the government's time and money.

 Remember, a scholarship is not free.
-When you take a scholarship, you give up your own freedom and the ability to chart your own future.
+When you take a scholarship, you give up your freedom and the ability to chart your future.
+Whether this is a good trade depends on your unique circumstances.

 *Banner picture: A waterfall along Half Dome Trail, Yosemite National Park*